-Five well aware guys have just immediately deleted that Email, as they suspected it of being spam/phishing.
-Three didn’t even noticed that Email, and seems that two responsible guys have forwarded that mail to my SOC team.
+Five well-aware employees immediately deleted that email, as they suspected it of being spam/phishing.
+Three didn’t even notice the email, and seems that two responsible guys have forwarded that mail to my SOC team.

-We’ve scrolled down through more than 800 Emails our SOC team have received that week.
+We scrolled down through more than 800 Emails our SOC team had received that week.

 S*it…we’ve missed those two Emails reporting on that suspicious “Last document to print out” Email.

-A twisted episode of “when Whaling meets Ransomware” attack.
-This was the iceberg we run into (or better off, the iceberg that run into us..)
+A twisted episode of the “when Whaling meets Ransomware” attack.
+This was the iceberg we had run into (or better off, the iceberg that run into us..)